Nekololizu/NekoTweakMod/README.md

 - Ivy whip renamed to "Ivy hook" to prevent confusions with the summoner whip weapons

+- Jungle Mimic can can be spawned manually by placing a temple key inside an empty chest (drops temple traps)

 - Trapped/fake Chests now work like Dead Man's Chests and can be used for storage *WIP, need tmod v1.4*